sunilabrahamindia/sunilabraham/articles/herbert-paul.md

 Through this informal mentorship, Herbert played a part in passing on practical skills in visual design, publishing, and music, alongside a collaborative ethic rooted in community-based creative work.

+## Personal life

+Herbert Paul is married to Bindu Paul, whom he met in 1992 whilst both were members of the Glorious Choir.
+Bindu is a musician and music teacher.
+They have two sons, Aashish Paul and Aakarsh Paul.
+Both sons have continued in music, with Aakarsh performing professionally as a vocalist with the Bangalore-based band Juxtaposed, including a September 2025 concert at NCPA Mumbai.
+The family resides in Bengaluru, Karnataka.

 <div class="video-container">
   <iframe src="https://www.youtube.com/embed/wkMseoOAofE"
           frameborder="0"